KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Video 1: [YouTube](https://youtu.be/GrJWJz4EPOA) - Reference of Echoes proc/nonproc damage in the proceeding evidence.
 * Noncrit without Echoes Proc - 693
 * Noncrit with Echoes Proc - 1321
-* Crit without Echoes Proc - 1223
+* CRIT without Echoes Proc - 1223
-* Crit with Echoes Proc - 2331
+* CRIT with Echoes Proc - 2331
 Video 2: [YouTube](https://youtu.be/FngwQux_BkY) - Echoes proccing the buff off-field on the first hit.
 (Proof that the buff procs off-field)
 Video 3: [YouTube](https://youtu.be/p7JdplFz6og) - Echoes not proccing the buff off-field after five consecutive off-field hits.
 (Proof that the buff does not gain stacks off-field)